eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v8.md

 exactly zero branch lengths.
 These are implementation findings to resolve, not reasons to relax the confirmation thresholds.

+V8 is preserved as the diagnostic that motivated the optimizer changes and is superseded by V10 for release decisions.
+V10 retired the Gamma candidate from the public API.
+Do not overwrite these historical pilot artifacts.

 Workers write atomic files below `v8/cache-v8/<mode>/`.
 Re-running the same command resumes matching cached records.
 Results, seed manifests, and environment metadata are written below `v8/`.
 Confirmation gates are